MicroNear/micronear.github.io/terms.md

 </p>
 <h4> Removing your data </h4>
 <p>
-    We believe everyone has right to privacy.
+    Thanks to the European Union, everyone has "Right to be forgotten".
-    Each micronation can be easily removed from the micronation settings page.
+    We respect this right and therefore you can easily delete your micronaiton from the micronation settings page.
+    In case of any questions/issues, contact us on discord.
 </p>